Companies subject to the NFRD must implement the CSRD as of 2025 for the fiscal year 2024.

 Need help to effectively integrate CSR into your business strategy?
 You’ve come to the right place.

-Make an appointment to find out how to initiate and structure the process while guaranteeing your chances of success.
+Book a 20-minute strategy meeting.
+You’ll find out how to initiate and structure the approach while guaranteeing your chances of success.

 About Positiveco